Open-UAS/Open-UAS.github.io/docs/Manufacturing/README.md

 # Manufacturing

+The OpenUAS 3.0 is designed to be an easy build for those with minimum manufacturing experience and resources.
+This page serves as a quick reference that includes the time commitment, manufacturing tool requirements, and price expectations.

 | Task | Time Expectation |
 |----------------|-------|
 | Fabrication Time by Hand | 3 hours |
 | Fabrication Time by Laser Cutter | 1 hour |
 | 3D Print Time | 30 hours |
 | Assembly Time with 4 people | 5-10 hours |